Hardcore Henry

 Henry, a newly resurrected cyborg who must save his wife/creator from the clutches of a psychotic tyrant with telekinetic powers, AKAN, and his army of mercenaries.
 Fighting alongside Henry is Jimmy, who is Henry's only hope to make it through the day.
 Hardcore Henry takes place over the course of one day, in Moscow, Russia.

-Despite its modest budget of $2.0M, Hardcore Henry became a commercial juggernaut, earning $16.8M worldwide—a remarkable 741% return.
-The film's fresh perspective resonated with audiences, illustrating how strong storytelling can transcend budget limitations.
+Despite its limited budget of $2.0M, Hardcore Henry became a commercial juggernaut, earning $16.8M worldwide—a remarkable 741% return.
+The film's innovative storytelling engaged audiences, proving that strong storytelling can transcend budget limitations.

 Plot Structure